 2017 Accomplishments & 2018 Endevours

-As 2017 comes to a close, we here at the City can look back at what we’ve accomplished and look forward to another busy year in 2018.
+Now that 2017 is behind us, we here at the City can look back at what we’ve accomplished and look forward to another busy year in 2018.
 I want to personally thank the 240 full-time employees, numerous part-time employees, volunteers, board and commission members and City Council who make this possible.
 2017 was our Centennial year and we certainly honored our past with the spectacular events that occurred throughout the year.
 It was also a year that we focused on our future using the City’s Strategic Plan and five goals.
 Below is a short list of accomplishments in 2017 and efforts that will be pursued in 2018.

 Goal 1 ~ Enhance Customer Service and Engagement